Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

   </tr>
 </table>

 ####<a name="uri"></a>URI

 A URL is a type of URI.
 HTTP will use a URL such as `http://www.example.com/` or `ftp://example.com`, to send requests.
-It includes the prefixes access mechanism, being `http` and `ftp` in our examples.
+It includes a prefixed *access mechanism*, being `http` and `ftp` in our examples.

-A URN is also a type of URI, although it is much simplier as it only refers to the name of a resource `example.com` `urn:isbn:0451450523`.
+A URN is also a type of URI, although it is much simpler as it only refers to the name of a resource `example.com` or `urn:isbn:0451450523`.
 As you can see, there is no application layer protocols associated in these examples.

-URIs are used
+Now that we have an overview of different types of URIs, we can now say that URIs are a string of characters that are used to identify a resource.

 ####<a name="versions"></a>Protocol Versions

-Intro to protocol versions
-The first version was documentated in 1991.
+HTTP went through different versions starting from 1991, when HTTP/0.9 was first documented.

 ##### HTTP/0.9

-Was a simple protocol for raw data transfer.
+Simple protocol for raw data transfer.
 Connection is closed after a single request/response pair

 ##### HTTP/1.0

-Improved the protocol by allowing messages to be in the format of MIME-like messages, contain metainformation about the data transferred and modifiers on the request/response semantics.
+Improved the protocol by allowing messages to be in the format of MIME-like messages, contain meta-information about the data transferred and modifiers on the request/response semantics.
 Connection is still closed after a single request/response pair

 ##### HTTP/1.1